Do you have TMJ pain? Do you wake up with jaw pain on one side?

 Symptoms of TMJ syndrome that might be cause for a visit to the chiropractor are:

 - Cerebral pain

 - Chronic jaw pain

 How can our San Francisco chiropractor offer assistance?

-By reducing tension in your spine (particularly in your upper back and neck), chiropractors can wipe out dysfunction that has to do with pressure on nerves that are connected with either or both of your TMJs.
+By reducing tension in your spine (particularly in your upper back and neck), chiropractors can eliminate dysfunction that has to do with pressure on nerves that are connected with either or both of your TMJs.

-As such, in case you’re searching for a TMJ Specialist in San Francisco, we can assist!
-Active Release Technique (ART) is one particular system that enables chiropractors to ease these adhesions and stress in your jaw muscles.
+If you’re searching for a TMJ Specialist in San Francisco, we can assist!
+Active Release Technique (ART) is one particular system that enables chiropractors to reduce adhesions and stress in your jaw muscles.
 At the point when your TMJ can relax and come back to its appropriate motion, the pain will leave.